qrush/sub/README.md

 1. Automatic autocompletion to find subcommands (What can this sub do?)
 2. Opt-in autocompletion of potential arguments for your subcommands (What can this subcommand do?)

-Opting into autocompletion of subcommands requires that you add a magic comment, and then support parsing of a flag: `--complete`.
+Opting into autocompletion of subcommands requires that you add a magic comment of (make sure to replace with your sub's name!):

+    # Provide YOUR_SUB_NAME completions

+and then your script must support parsing of a flag: `--complete`.
 Here's an example from rbenv, namely `rbenv whence`:

 ``` bash
 #!/usr/bin/env bash